6 Popular Michigan Piers for Fishing and Relaxing

 Day or night, people gather along piers to enjoy sunsets, a leisurely stroll and pier fishing.
 Pack a lunch, grab a few friends, or a good book, and you’ve got all the makings of a perfect, relaxing summer day.
 Here are a few popular piers for fishing and enjoying the view in Pure Michigan.

 Enjoy the Bishop Park Fishing Pier in Wyndotte or head to the South Fishing Pier on Belle Isle in Detroit.
 Both along the Detroit River, these piers are great for enjoying a summer picnic, relaxing as the waves roll in, and perhaps casting a line or two.
-Afterwards, head to the city of Detroit to experience the booming restaurant scene and attend a Tiger’s baseball game at Comerica Park.
+Afterward, head to the city of Detroit to experience the booming restaurant scene and attend a Tiger’s baseball game at Comerica Park.

 Head to the downtown pier for a day of fishing walleye and bass, or enjoy the calming waters and head to Sand Point Lighthouse.
 Visitors can hike numerous trails and enjoy a beer at the popular Upper Hand Brewery.